 אֵ֚לֶּה תּוֹלְדֹ֣ת נֹ֔חַ נֹ֗חַ אִ֥ישׁ צַדִּ֛יק תָּמִ֥ים הָיָ֖ה בְּדֹֽרֹתָ֑יו אֶת־הָֽאֱלֹהִ֖ים הִֽתְהַלֶּךְ־נֹֽחַ. וַיּ֥וֹלֶד נֹ֖חַ שְׁלֹשָׁ֣ה בָנִ֑ים אֶת־שֵׁ֖ם אֶת־חָ֥ם וְאֶת־יָֽפֶת.

-This is the line of Noach.—Noach was a righteous man; perfect in his generation; Noach walked with God.
-Noach begot three sons: Shem, Ham, and Japheth.
+This is the description of Noach from the Torah,”Noach was a righteous man; perfect in his generation; Noach walked with God.
+Noach begot three sons: Shem, Ham, and Japheth.”1

-We know that water is fundamental to all life; our bodies are mostly water, and the brain and heart, in particular, are composed of 73% water.
+We know that water is fundamental to all life – our bodies are mostly water, and the brain and heart in particular, are composed of 73% water.
 The same way the tzaddik sweetens the din, water, which is synonymous with life and Torah, has incredible life-giving force and healing abilities.
-Water represents truth and Torah, as we say, “ein mayim ela Torah,” which means, “the only water is that of Torah”.
+Water represents truth and Torah, as we say, “ein mayim ela Torah,” which means, “the only water is that of Torah.”

 Flood (MaBUL, מבול) is similar to the Hebrew word for confusion (bilBUL, בלבול), because confusion in the mind feels like a flood, and we need to tap into emunah (faith) to get closer to clarity and peace.